Game

 doubting or challenging claims or statements, particularly those that many people consider to be true

-I was very skeptical of his professed faith, until I actually saw him serving the needs of the homeless.
+of his professed faith, until I actually saw him serving the needs of the homeless.

 agriculture